plycs5/Starch4Kranz/README.md

 ## blur.m
-Blurs grayscale image - this code is copied from here: https://uk.mathworks.com/matlabcentral/answers/472573-write-a-function-called-blur-that-blurs-the-input-image?s_tid=mwa_osa_a I have asked how to reference this author but yet have recieved no reply.
+Blurs grayscale image - this code is copied from here: https://uk.mathworks.com/matlabcentral/answers/472573-write-a-function-called-blur-that-blurs-the-input-image?s_tid=mwa_osa_a I have asked how to reference this author but am yet to recieve a reply.